llpeterson/applications/traditional.md

 to parameterize its exchange with the SMTP server.
 One historical note:
 The reason `sendmail` became so popular is that no one wanted to reimplement this message parsing function.
-While today's email addresses look pretty tame (e.g., ), this was not always the case.
-In the days before everyone was connected to the Internet, it was not uncommon to see email addresses of the form .
+While today's email addresses look pretty tame (e.g., `Bob@cs.princeton.edu`), this was not always the case.
+In the days before everyone was connected to the Internet, it was not uncommon to see email addresses of the form `user%host@site!neighbor`.

 ### Mail Reader